August 18, 2026

 - Auto-grant delegation: Starting your first interactive chat with an agent automatically grants a delegation so the agent can act on your behalf.

-X-Runlayer-*HTTP headers.
+X-Runlayer-*headers or a signed JWT.
+Enable it in the connector’s configuration.
 See Deploy — Identity Forward. - Policy-blocked tools flagged: Tools and resources blocked by connector policies are now visually flagged in the connector detail view.

 - New catalog connectors: Pinpoint ATS, Clay, and pganalyze are now available in the connector catalog.